The 3 Primary Mortgage Lending Channels: Banks, Mortgage Banks & Brokers

 Advantages: Bank and credit union advantages include a low cost of funds; they can loan out customer deposits and sometimes offer low rates.
 They also can “portfolio” (or retain) tough loans that otherwise could not be sold on the secondary market.

-Disadvantages: The big banks are very slow and bureaucratic largely b/c they are so heavily regulated.
+Disadvantages: The big banks are very slow and bureaucratic largely because they are so heavily regulated.
 They also rely on national appraisal management companies that do not employ the best, local appraisers – so appraisal issues are common.
-In addition, their pre-approvals are notoriously unreliable b/c most do not pre-underwrite files.
+In addition, their pre-approvals are notoriously unreliable because most do not pre-underwrite files.

 Private Banking: Commercial banks have an offshoot for “high net worth” customers called “private banking.”
 These channels often offer exceptionally low rates that other entities usually can’t compete with.